 Riding cooperatively and confidently in a group can enhance your cycling experience enormously.
 But being a member of a SIG group does impose additional obligations on you, as an individual, that are different from those that you take on when you ride alone or with just a friend or two.
 For example, you'll need to be sure that you come to each ride on time, that your bike is in good working order (we can't eliminate flats and mechanicals, but we can reduce their incidence by making sure our bikes are well-maintained), and that you are properly dressed for that day's weather conditions.
-In addition you need to appreciate that by their very nature, group rides take longer than a solo ride of comparable length.
-Food and rest stops will be longer, the group may pause from time to time for coaching, it may take longer to get through some intersections and there are likely to be more mechanicals.
+In addition, you need to appreciate that by their very nature, group rides take longer than a solo ride of comparable length.
+Food, rest and bathroom stops will be longer, the group may pause from time to time for coaching, there are likely to be more mechanicals and even the simple task of getting through intersections take longer.
+Over the course of a full day's ride, all of these little delays add up.
 Finally, it's critically important that you ride safely, both for you own sake and for the sake of the others in the group.
-Coming to each week's ride properly prepared, and with the proper expectations and right frame of mind, will make your SIG experience that much more enjoyable.
+So come to each week's ride properly prepared, mentally as well as physically, with the proper expectations and right frame of mind.
+It will make your SIG experience that much more enjoyable.

-You'll need to train
+You'll Need to Train

 Mid-week workouts are highly recommended.
-Our recommendation is two workouts during the week (on non-consecutive days), each one hour in length.
+Our recommendation is two workouts during the week (on nonconsecutive days), each one hour in length.
 In our experience, a good workout includes: